Adrian-Benavente/grill/README.md

 ### Color classes

+This is optional and does not come in the default bundle.
+You have to uncomment the theme import in the `main.scss` file and compile manually.

 - **text-**: Text color (`primary`, `success`, `warning`, `danger`, `dark`, `darker` or `light`)

 - **bg-**: Background color (`primary`, `success`, `warning`, `danger`, `dark`, `darker` or `light`)